morungos/morungos.github.io/_posts/2025-08-17-management.md

 ### 4. Management by proxy and information overload

 In this case, the effect was to establish a novel form of micromanagement, effectively by proxy.
+The reports function -- this is one of the consequences of text genre of reports -- as a forceful factor in decision-making.
+The form and structure of reports gives them a purpose: to tell us what to do.

 Now, I know the person and like them and trust them -- and I am certain it was not due to a lack of confidence in the team.
 But I believe there was a need for them to feel fully engaged in the development process, and generative AI enabled that.